jagregory/abrash-zen-of-asm/src/chapter-14.md

     jmp   di                        ;return to the calling code
 ```

 Make no mistake: this approach has its flaws.
 For one thing, it ties up a 16-bit register for the duration of each subroutine, and registers are scarce enough as it is.
 (The return address could instead be stored in a memory variable, but that reduces performance and causes reentrancy problems.)
-For another, it wastes bytes, since the `jmp di` instruction used to return to the dispatcher is 1 byte longer than `ret`, and the `mov`-`jmp` pair used by the dispatcher is 3 bytes longer than `call`.
+For another, it wastes bytes, since the `jmp di`{.nasm} instruction used to return to the dispatcher is 1 byte longer than `ret`{.nasm}, and the `mov`{.nasm}-`jmp`{.nasm} pair used by the dispatcher is 3 bytes longer than `call`{.nasm}.
 Yet another fault is the inherently greater complexity of the code, which brings with it an increased probability of bugs.

 Nonetheless, the above approach offers the flexibility we need — and then some.
 Think for a moment, and you'll realize that we can, if we wish, return anywhere at all with the above approach.
-For example, the following saves a branch by returning right to `DispatchLoopTop`:
+For example, the following saves a branch by returning right to `DispatchLoopTop`{.nasm}:

 ```nasm
     mov   [OriginalSP],sp             ;save the stack state